 Rule 2 is a consequence of the GPIO circuits inside the RPi system chip operating from a 3.3V power supply voltage.
 Allowing a voltage less than 0V or greater than 3.3V onto an I/O pin could make the internal circuits become "reverse biased", which may overload them or cause mis-operation resulting in failure.
 Note that there is also 5V available on the GPIO connector, so be careful what you do.
 Experienced designers know how to run circuits from higher voltages and prevent them getting back to the GPIO - but the safe thing to do is not to run external circuits from more than 3.3V.

 Frequently on this forum I see people proposing to use "shields" (designed for Arduino, which runs from 5V and uses 5V signalling) on their RPi, instead of "HATs" (designed for the 3.3V interface of an RPi).
-Arduino shields will not work properly with the RPi, and may destroy it, unless you take measures to adapt the interface between the two voltages.
+An Arduino shield might not work properly with the RPi, and could destroy it, unless you check it really is 3.3V compatible or take measures to adapt the interface between the two voltages.
 Save yourself a lot of trouble and use HATs (or build your own circuit as described below - it's not that difficult, and will give you a greater understanding and appreciation of electronics).

 Rule 3 is giving an absolute limit to the current that can flow in any one pin so as not to over-stress the components inside the RPi's system chip.
 That does not mean each pin can or will drive an external circuit with that much current, you have to consider voltage drop with increasing current to work out the load-line balance point, and also each output can be programmed to have different drive strengths between (nominally) 2mA and 16mA.
-Broadly speaking, try not to expect more that 8mA to drive low current devices (LEDs, sounders), and if you want more than that (for a lamp, motor, relay, etc) use a buffer circuit (such as a transistor - there are plenty of examples available on-line).
+Broadly speaking, try not to expect more than 8mA (which is enough to drive low current devices such as LEDs and sounders), and if you want more than that (for a lamp, motor, relay, etc) use a buffer circuit (such as a transistor - there are plenty of examples available on-line, or see below).

 Rule 4 means that, if you have 8mA driving a LED circuit (for example), you can't have more than six of them (or at least no more than six lit up at any one time) - otherwise you need external buffering and probably a separate power supply to run them (not power drawn from the RPi pins).
 Otherwise, the RPi system chip may well overheat, or at the very least malfunction.
 With external power, you can exceed this limit when the output pins are sinking current - that means the driven device is powered from 3.3V and the GPIO pin turns it on by going to 0V ("low").